yuaom/Valorant-Dumper-Tool/README.md

 A basic offset dumper, credits to peeps on uc for the sigs!

 **Offsets currently being dumped:**
-- WorldState
+- Key
-- WorldKey
+- State
 - OwningGameInstance
 - LocalPlayers
-- LocalPawn
+- Pawn
 - RootComponent
 - RootPosition
 - DamageController